 Use of Public Housing Program Funds to Support Conversion.
-PHAs are permitted under the Demonstration to use available public housing funding, including Operating Reserves, Capital Funds, and Replacement Housing Factor (RHF) funds, Demolition and Disposition Transitional Funding (DDTF), as a source of capital in the development budget to support conversion, whether for rehabilitation or new construction.
-Eligible conversion-related uses for these funds include pre-development, development, or rehabilitation costs and establishment of a capital replacement reserve or operating reserve.
-These funds must be identified in the Financing Plan.
-If these funds are not identified in the Financing Plan, they cannot be used on a project after conversion.
-If the PHA requests, in accordance with section 9(j)(2)(A)((ii) of the United States Housing Act of 1937 and the relevant HUD Appropriation Acts, HUD will extend the PHA’s obligation end date for Capital Funds used in the conversion for up to five years from the point when Capital Funds became available to the PHA for obligation.
+PHAs are permitted under the Demonstration to use available public housing funding, including Operating Reserves, Capital Funds, and Replacement Housing Factor (RHF) funds, and Demolition and Disposition Transitional Funding (DDTF), as a source of capital in the development budget to support conversion, whether for rehabilitation or new construction, as well as to increase initial contract rents.
+Eligible conversion-related uses for these funds include pre-development, development, or rehabilitation costs of the Covered Project, establishment of a capital replacement reserve or operating reserve, payment of Capital Fund Financing Program (CFFP), Operating Fund Financing Program (OFFP), or Energy Performance Contract (EPC) debt, and increase of the initial contract rent pursuant to Sections 1.6.B.5.iii and 1.7.A.5.iv.
+In order to use such funds on a Covered Project, these funds must be identified in the Financing Plan and RCC.
+See also 1.4.B.2.

+If the PHA requests, in accordance with section 9(j)(2)(A)(ii) of the Act and the relevant HUD Appropriation Acts, HUD will extend the PHA’s obligation end date for Capital Funds used in the conversion for up to five years from the point when Capital Funds became available to the PHA for obligation.
 By extending the obligation end dates, the expenditure end dates will be correspondingly extended.
+Any such extensions must remain within the boundaries of the account closing law, including preserving sufficient time for administrative close-outs.
 Such extensions will prevent PHAs from otherwise losing their unobligated Capital Funds prior to conversion.

-Prior to the approval of a Financing Plan, a PHA may expend up to $100,000 in public housing program funds on pre-development conversion costs per project without HUD approval.
+Prior to the approval of a Financing Plan, a PHA may expend up to $100,000 in public housing program funds on pre-development conversion costs per CHAP without HUD approval.
 Predevelopment assistance may be used to pay for materials and services related to proposed rehabilitation or development and may also be used for preliminary development work.
-Public housing program funds spent prior to the effective date of the HAP are subject to public housing procurement rules.
-Approval of the Financing Plan constitutes approval of the expenditure of any necessary additional predevelopment costs with public housing funds.
+Public housing program funds spent prior to the RAD conversion or construction or rehabilitation closing relating to a Covered Project as contemplated in the RCC are subject to public housing procurement rules.

+Issuance of the RCC constitutes approval to use public housing funds as referenced in the Sources and Uses upon the RAD conversion or construction or rehabilitation closing relating to a Covered Project.